joshuafairchild1/js-doctor/README.md

 ## Description

-This application allows the user to enter a medical issue that they are having, and they will be given a list of doctors in the Portland area who would be able to treat them.
+This application allows the user to enter a medical issue that they are having, as well as their location, and they will be given a list of doctors in their area who would be able to treat them.
+The Google Maps API is used to convert the user's address into a more manageable form, then the BetterDoctor API uses their location and illness to return a list of local physicians who would be able to treat them.

 ## Installation Requirements